cod3astro/intro_To_Bioinformatics/README.md

 # 🧬 Introduction to Bioinformatics

 Welcome to my **Introduction to Bioinformatics** repository!
-This repo contains all notes, assignments, scripts, and projects from my journey through the course
+This repo contains all notes, assignments, scripts, and projects from my journey through the course.

 ## 📚 Course Overview;